Highclere Castle Meets Winston Churchill

 - Artisanal tonic water

-Fill a glass with ice, then add the gin and top off with tonic water.
-Garnish with a lime wedge.
+Fill a glass with ice, add the gin, and top off with tonic water.
+Finally, garnish with orange peel and rosemary.
 What could be simpler?
 And all, of course, in the interest of keeping malaria at bay…

-It truly was a pleasure to research and write this book.
+It was indeed a pleasure to research and write this book.
 It was like having a cocktail with a side of history.
-Pair our book with that tall frosted blue bottle of Highclere Castle Gin and you’ve got the perfect gift for history buffs, cocktail fans, or maybe… just a treat for yourself.
-As Churchill once said to a young government minister who seemed reluctant to refill his glass, “Go ahead, have another, I won’t tell.”
+Pair our book with that tall, frosted blue bottle of Highclere Castle Gin, and you’ve got the perfect gift for history buffs, cocktail fans, or maybe… just a treat for yourself.
+Churchill once told a young government minister who seemed reluctant to refill his glass, “Go ahead, have another; I won’t tell.”

 Ready to restock your Highclere Castle Gin?
 Buy online Today!